 Expect me to attend all class sessions.
 I expect the same of you.
 If I am to be absent, my department chair or I will send you notice via email and Canvas as far in advance as possible.
 If you are to be absent, report your absence in advance at https://sims.rutgers.edu/ssra/.
-If your absence is due to religious observance, a Rutgers-approved activity, illness, or family emergency/death and you seek makeup work, also send an email with full details and supporting documentation [within 2 days of your first absence].
-If you miss an in class extra credit point assignment, you cannot make up for that.
+If your absence is due to religious observance, a Rutgers-approved activity, illness, or family emergency/death and you seek makeup work, also send an email with full details and supporting documentation within 2 days of your first absence.